-Revisions will be made annually as more up to date Use tables become available.
+Revisions are made annually as more up to date Use tables become available.
 Indeed, the need for annual revisions based on more up to date Use tables is highlighted in the Eurostat publication, "Environmental taxes - a statistical Guide, 2013 edition".

-Backward revisions to taxes paid in relation to the National Car Test levy and Carbon Credits are made in the 2019 release.
 The National Car Test levy now includes the Commercial Vehicle levy from 2013 forward, while an updated method for calculating Carbon Credits within the National Accounts has led to a revision of the Carbon Credits figures from 2012 forward.